How To Become More InfluentialMonday, June 08, 2015

 "I can't pursue X until I've been in business for at least ten years.
 It wouldn't be fair to the industry veterans."

-"My first marriage failed so now everything I do needs to prove I'm not a failure."
+"My first business failed so now everything I do needs to prove I'm not a failure."

 "Having famous clients will make me more important and more accepted by others."